DamienPrice/projects/dashboards/dash_congress_age_service/README.md

 ## Running Code

-I'm in the process of deploying this app on Render.
-In the meantime, you can run the app by
+There are two options

+1. Visit the app on Render: [Dashboard: Congress Age and Service](https://dash-congress-age-service.onrender.com/)

+2. Directly on your machine
     - downloading the directory
     - running app.py
     - entering http://127.0.0.1:8050/ in your web browser